fenago/python-minicourses/Machine-Learning-REST-API/README.md

 Okay, are you ready?

 <h4>Step 5</h4>
- Run the file `app.py` if no error occur open browser and navigate to `http://host-ip:5002/` and you will see 'Hello World!'.
+Start the server by running `python app.py` in **terminal 1** .
+If no error occurs, open browser and navigate to `http://host-ip:5002/` and you will see 'Hello World!'.

 Now our server is online and listening to request.

 ![](./images/mlGUI.png)